-A split second of inattention behind the wheel of a car can mean all the difference to a motorcyclist on the other side.
-In a collision between a motorcycle and a car or truck, the latter will always fare better.
-Motorcyclists are exposed to more dangers in motor vehicle accidents, lacking the protective metal shell of a car.
+Motorcyclists are exposed to more dangers in motor vehicle accidents, lacking the protective metal shell of a car and safety features like seat belts and airbags.
 Motorcycle accidents can easily result in catastrophic personal injuries such as broken bones, severe road rash, scarring, and neck and head injuries.
-If you’ve suffered injuries or expensive property damage in a motorcycle accident in Tampa Bay, contact our Tampa motorcycle accident attorney at Fiol Law Group for help.
+If you’ve suffered injuries or expensive property damage in a motorcycle accident in Central Florida, contact our Tampa accident attorneys at Fiol Law Group for immediate and expert assistance.

 Common Causes of Motorcycle Accidents

 Learning the most common causes of motorcycle accidents keeps you aware of your rights, and helps in avoiding future collisions.
 Human error accounts for the vast majority of motorcycle accidents – both on the part of the motorcyclist and the passenger vehicle driver.
 Motorcycles are more difficult to spot on rural and urban roads.
 A driver who is not paying enough attention to the road can easily pull out in front of a motorcycle, putting the motorcyclist in grave danger.
 Other acts of negligence, such as texting and driving or driving under the influence, can also cause motorcycle crashes.

 As your Tampa motorcycle accident attorney, we will help identify and prove the negligent behavior behind your bike crash, significantly increasing the strength of your personal injury lawsuit.